Posidippus (epigrammatic poet): Poetry

 Twenty-three of Posidippus' poems were included in the Greek Anthology, and several more were quoted in either part or whole by Athenaeus of Naucratis in his Deipnosophistae.
 Until 2001, based on these remains, it was assumed that Posidippus wrote only about drinking and love.
 In that year the Milan Papyrus P.Mil.Vogl.
-VIII 309 was recovered from the wrappings of an Egyptian mummy dating to about 180 BC.
+VIII 309 was published after being recovered in 1992 from the wrappings of an Egyptian mummy dating to about 180 BC.
 It contained 112 poems, two of which were previously known to have been written by Posidippus, which address subjects that include events of the court of the Ptolemaic dynasty, gemstones, and bird divination.
 Because of Posidippus' authorship of these two poems, scholars have concluded that the other poems of the Milan Papyrus were also written by him.

 The poems of the Milan Papyrus are grouped into sections, and the papyrus largely preserves the section headers for the surviving poems: